suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 - Layer 0: Has a content encrypted with the CEK.
 The content may be detached.
-- Layer 1: Uses the AES Key Wrap algorithm to encrypt the randomly generated CEK with the KEK derived with ES-DH whereby the resulting symmetric key is fed into the HKDF-based key derivation function.
+- Layer 1: Uses the AES Key Wrap algorithm to encrypt the randomly generated CEK with the KEK derived with ES-DH, whereby the resulting symmetric key is fed into the HKDF-based key derivation function.

 As a result, the two layers combine ES-DH with AES-KW and HKDF.
 An example is